Frequently Asked Questions (FAQ)

 Certificate - Federal financial aid is not available for students who apply for

 the post-baccalaureate certificate in HIHIM.
-However, need-based aid may be available from the

 Degree - Federal financial aid is available for students who have applied for the undergraduate degree in HIHIM.
 Submit your FAFSA early.